vensder/docker-intro/README.md

 ## What is Docker?

 [Docker](https://www.docker.com/) is an open-source tool that automates the deployment of an application inside a software container.
-The easiest way to grasp the idea behind Docker is to compare it to, well... standard shipping containers.

-Back in the day, transportation companies faced the following challenges:

-* How to transport different (incompatible) types of goods side by side (like food and chemicals, or glass and bricks).
-* How to handle packages of various sizes using the same vehicle.

-After the introduction of containers, bricks could be put over glass, and chemicals could be stored next to food.
-Cargo of various sizes can be put inside a standardized container and loaded/unloaded by the same vehicle.

-Let's go back to **containers in software development**.

 When you develop an application, you need to provide your code along with all possible dependencies like libraries, the web server, databases, etc. You may end up in a situation when the application is working on your computer, but won't even start on the staging server, or the dev or QA's machine.